-The company's potential dilutive instruments consist of stock options.
-As the company's business has been unprofitable, stock options would have an anti-dilutive effect and therefore they are not taken into account in measuring the dilutive loss per share.
+The company's potential dilutive instruments consist of stock options and other share based incentives.
+As the company's business has been unprofitable, stock options and other share based incentives would have an anti-dilutive effect and therefore they are not taken into account in measuring the dilutive loss per share.
 Thus, there is no difference between the undiluted and diluted loss per share.

-3. CAPITAL EMPLOYED
+3. Capital Employed